 The opportunity to profit from stocks can be very attractive, but it also comes with risks.
 That's why it's important to understand What is stock? very important.
-Understanding the concept of what stocks are is the first step for you to learn and participate in the stock market more proficiently.
+Grasp the concept of stocks, stock price What is the first step for you to learn and participate in the stock market more proficiently.

 1. What is the concept of stocks?